Lakes of Mount Dora

 9050 Lakes of Mt.
 Dora Blvd., Mount Dora, Florida 32757

-Gated 55+ Community, Lakes of Mount Dora, is in Pretty Mount Dora, Florida Has Single Family Homes Next to Interconnected, Navigable Lakes and Canals
+Gated 55+ Community, Lakes of Mount Dora, is in Pretty Mount Dora and Has Single Family Homes Next to Interconnected, Navigable Lakes and Canals

 Mount Dora is in north central Florida and may be one of Florida's prettiest towns, reminiscent of a quaint New England village.
 It is also the site of Lakes of Mount Dora, a gated 55+ single family home community.
 Construction of this development by Pringle Homebuilding Group started in 2006 and continues today.
 Since 2011, Medallion Homes has also been building residences here.

-Plans are for Lakes of Mount Dora to have 950 homes on nearly 200 acres.
+Plans are for Lakes of Mount Dora to have nearly 1,000 single family homes.
 Quiet streets wind around dozens of interconnected, navigable lakes and canals, and 75% of residences have or will have water access or a water view.
-Fifteen or more floor plans give buyers plenty of selection, with sizes ranging from approximately 1,250 square feet to 5,200 square feet.
+Nearly a dozen floor plans give buyers plenty of selection.
 Homes have two to four bedrooms, two to three baths and a two or three car garage.
 Exteriors are stucco, vinyl, brick or stone.
 Neighborhoods are compact but have sidewalks and yards.
 Landscaping includes short bushes and newly planted trees.

-Prices start in the low- to mid-$200,000s.
+Prices start in the high-$300,000s.
+The HOA is $228 per month.
 Please check with a Realtor to verify these prices as they may change.